ctu-vras/ros-utils/cras_topic_tools/README.md

 ## Provided Nodes and Nodelets

 Here is an overview of the provided nodes and nodelets.
-See their API docs (link TBD) for details.
+See their [API docs](https://docs.ros.org/en/api/cras_topic_tools/html/) for details.
 Most of these nodes/nodelets are message-type-agnostic, but they may differ between messages that have or do not have a `std_msgs/Header header` field.

 - `change_header`: Allows modifying headers of messages (frame ID, timestamp).